-Alaysha is a junior at Temple University studying African American Studies.
-Involved in the facilitation of youth safe spaces she facilitates a media-focused social justice internship for high school students.
-Her blueprint is also focused on similar capacity building with Black and Brown girls at a near by middle school.
-Alaysha also mentors for Big Brothers Big Sisters and is involved on campus with Temple’s BSU and NAACP.
+Alaysha attended Temple University and studied African American Studies.
+She has been involved in the facilitation of youth safe spaces and has facilitated a media-focused social justice internship for high school students.
+Her blueprint has also focused on similar capacity building with Black and Brown girls at a near by middle school.
+Alaysha also mentors for Big Brothers Big Sisters and has been involved on campus with Temple’s BSU and NAACP.

 Location: Philadelphia, PA, United States